StefanUlbrich/PyCon2024/Readme.md

 # Gaussian Mixtures

-Tutorial session for PyCon/PyData Berlin 2024.
+Repository for the tutorial session "Performant, scientific computation in Python and Rust" at PyCon/PyData Berlin 2024.

 > **To the participants of the tutorial session:**
 >
+> All stages of the tutorial can be reproduced by checking out different branches of this repository
+> and the slides are written in HTML and will be hosted on GitHub pages shortly before the session so
+> that you can see them in our browser.
+>
-> **Please follow the installation steps described below prior to the session
+> **Note: If you want to reproduce the tutorial on your device, please follow the installation steps
-> to avoid longer delays during at the beginning.
-Thank you very much!**
+> described below prior to the session to avoid longer delays during at the beginning.
+> Thank you very much!**
+>
+> I use [`uv`](https://github.com/astral-sh/uv) for dependency handling but you can use
+> `pip-tools` or plain pip / virtual environments instead.

 Uses a modern tech stack based with a lot of (opinionated) choices: